da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 How to handle missing data in cells can be covered by this section of [Data Carpentry in Ecology](https://datacarpentry.org/spreadsheet-ecology-lesson/02-common-mistakes.html#null)

+[What could go wrong?](https://github.com/Quartz/bad-data-guide?tab=readme-ov-file#issues-that-your-source-should-solve-1) may also be useful.

 Later, we will talk about how to test for missing data.